Patrick Forsyth - Violin

 Christina Crivelli - Violin

-Christina Crivelli received her Bachelor of Arts degree in Music Education with a concentration in Violin from Indiana University of Pennsylvania where she studied with violinist Dr. Stanley Chepaitis, former concertmaster of the Arkansas Symphony, and Alejandra Urrutia, Concertmaster of the Concepcion Symphony Orchestra in Chile.
+Christina Crivelli received her Bachelors and Masters degree in Music Education with a concentration in Violin from Indiana University of Pennsylvania where she studied with violinist Dr. Stanley Chepaitis, former concertmaster of the Arkansas Symphony, and Alejandra Urrutia, concertmaster of the Concepcion Symphony Orchestra in Chile.
+She is currently working on her Doctorate degree.
 Christina has performed with the Pittsburgh Philharmonic Orchestra, serving as assistant concertmaster for a season, as well as the Johnstown Symphony and Washington Symphony Orchestras.
-Christina has performed at numerous oversea venues such as the Minoritenkirche and the Wiener Konzerthaus in Vienna, Austria, as well as many concert halls in Germany and Prague.
-She has performed and recorded with several local artists and has performed on stage with country singer LeAnn Rimes.
+Her performances have taken her overseas where she has performed at numerous concert halls in Germany, Austria and Prague.
+She has recorded with several local artists and has performed on stage with country singer LeAnn Rimes.
 She is the founding member of the Three Rivers String Quartet.

-Christina currently serves as a conductor with the Pittsburgh Youth Philharmonic Prelude Strings Ensemble and as a violin coach with the Pittsburgh Youth Philharmonic Orchestra.
-She has taught strings in the Mt.
-Lebanon School District and conducted the Bethel Park Summer Orchestra Camp.
-She maintains an extensive studio of violin and viola students in the South Hills area of Pittsburgh.
+Christina currently serves as the PYPO Overture strings director, as a conductor with the PYPO Prelude Strings Ensemble and a violin coach with the Pittsburgh Youth Philharmonic Orchestra.
+Ms. Crivelli is the Intermediate School strings teacher in the South Fayette School District.
+She maintains an extensive studio of violin and viola students in the South Hills of Pittsburgh and has worked with orchestras in the Beaver Area, East Allegheny, Moon Area, Seneca Valley, Bethel Park and Chartier's Valley School Districts.
 During the summers she coaches at the Pittsburgh Youth Philharmonic strings summer camp.
 She enjoys composing and arranging modern pieces for string quartet and her hobbies include finding old violins and violas in need of repair and bringing them back to life.

 Erika Pierce - Viola

 Erika Pierce attended Oberlin conservatory as a viola performance major and holds two Masters Degrees from Chatham College.
+She is currently working towards her Doctorate in Music Education.
 Erika's past teachers include prominent violists Thomas Dumm, former principal violist of the St. Louis Symphony, and Chatauqua Symphony Orchestra, as well as Jeffrey Irvine, former violists in the New World String Quartet and the principal violist in the Wichita Symphony.
 Erika has also played under the baton of Leonard Slatkin, David Lobel, and Kirk Muspratt.
 Erika was a National Solo Competition Semi-Finalist on viola in 1992 and has soloed with the Pittsburgh Philharmonic orchestra several times.
 She has held positions as the principal violist with the Pittsburgh Philharmonic and has performed with the Washington Symphony Orchestra, Butler Symphony, Chautauqua Choir, St. Louis Opera and the St. Louis Philharmonic.
 She has performed on viola for the Berkman Festival, the Surreal Ethereal Realists, Drywall Macbeth and was a featured performing artist on Tony Buba's recent film Playing to an Empty House.

 Erika is the founder and conductor of the Pittsburgh Youth Philharmonic Orchestra's Prelude Strings Ensemble and is the viola coach for the Pittsburgh Youth Philharmonic Orchestra.
 She was formerly on the music faculty of the Oberlin Community Music School, Sweetwater Center for the Arts, Seton Center School of Music, and is currently on the music faculty at the Glen Montessori School as a string, piano, and music and movement teacher.
 Erika also enjoys working with her extensive studio of private Violin and Viola students.